Alec C. Kimmelman: Career

 Kimmelman ran a research program at Dana-Farber Cancer Institute focused on pancreatic cancer.
 He was also an attending physician at Brigham and Women's Hospital and Dana-Farber Cancer Institute, where he specialized in gastrointestinal malignancies, including pancreatic cancer.

-In 2015, Kimmelman was awarded the Ruth Leff Siegel Award for Excellence in Pancreatic Cancer Research by Columbia University.

 Kimmelman joined NYU Langone in 2016 and has held several leadership roles at the medical center.
 He served as director of NYU Langone's Laura and Isaac Perlmutter Cancer Center, the Laura and Isaac Perlmutter Professor of Radiation Oncology, the Anita Steckler and Joseph Steckler Chair of the Department of Radiation Oncology, and chair of the Department of Radiation Oncology at NYU Grossman School of Medicine.
 He was also associate dean of cancer research at the school, served on the Executive Management Committee of the Perlmutter Cancer Center, and co-led its Cancer Cell Biology Program.

 In 2025, Kimmelman was appointed dean of NYU Grossman School of Medicine and chief executive officer of NYU Langone Health.